sarahdohagabrielle/Projet-CY-antibio-tech-Sarah-doha-Gabrielle-/README.md

 ## Overview

 This project analyzes microbiome data from mice.
-It reads CSV files containing bacterial counts from different sample types (fecal, cecal, ileal) and generates plotsand CSV outputs for each type.
+It reads CSV files containing bacterial counts from different sample types (fecal, cecal, ileal) and generates plots and CSV outputs for each type.

 ---